rizitis/apk/README.md

  - But if a dependency is missing from here (probably for size limmit git-lfs not enough), its ok to install it from other REPO using slpkg,sbopkg,slackpkg+ etc...or you can build it from [athos](https://github.com/rizitis/PLASMA_WORLD/blob/main/AthOS/athos) if its plasma 6 package.

 5. All packages here are builded using [athos](https://github.com/rizitis/PLASMA_WORLD/blob/main/AthOS/athos) in a Slackware64-current system always updated...

+6. This repository is also compatible with [GitVoyager](https://github.com/rizitis/GitVoyager)

+7. This repository is also compatible with [captain-slack](https://github.com/rizitis/captain-slack)

 ---